ElizabethB-st/project-5/README.md

 - Learn how to use Github to create a CIT 281 Code Portfolio that will be available after the term ends

-## 281 Project 4 Learning Outcomes
+## 281 Project 4 Learning Objectives

 - Build a To-Do app that uses the Web Storage API
 - The Web Storage API lets browsers store key/value pairs locally, to